 Number of Lacquer Coats on Different Surfaces

-To improve the finish of wood floors, put 2 to 3 lacquer coats after using a sealer or primer.
-If a primer is applied, two layers are enough; we suggested at least three coats without a primer.
+To improve the finish of wood floors, I generally recommend 2 to 3 lacquer coats after using a sealer or primer.
+If a primer is applied, two layers are enough. you’re skipping the primer, then aim for at least three coats to get a solid, durable finish.

 To avoid sagging or runs, it’s important to begin with a medium or light coat when applying lacquer to plastic.
 Usually, 3 or 2 coats of lacquer are sufficient for most purposes, while a high-gloss finish may require four to five coats.

-To achieve a strong finish, we recommend applying around 6-10 thin lacquer coats on metal.
+To achieve a strong finish, I recommend applying around 6-10 thin lacquer coats on metal.
 If the metal is subjected to high levels of wear and tear, additional coats may be required.

 Do You Need to Sand Between Coats?
 How Long Should I Wait Between Coats of Lacquer?

-It’s generally recommended to lightly sand between lacquer layers to ensure an even and smooth surface.
+In my experience, a light sanding between lacquer layers ensures an even and smooth surface.
 The waiting time between coats of lacquer depends on the specific product and environmental conditions, such as temperature and humidity.